 If you have invited guests who should not all be seated together, please indicate this on your Ticket Request Form

 Academic Garb (Cap, Gown, and Hood)

-Your Academic Garb will be available for pickup beginning Friday, May 9 from your campus bookstore during regular business hours.
+Your academic garb will be available for pickup beginning Friday, May 8 from your campus bookstore during regular business hours.

-Baccalaureate Degree students will receive their gown and hood from the Bookstore and will receive their cap at line-up on the day of Commencement.
+Baccalaureate degree students will receive their gown, hood, and tassel from the Bookstore and will receive their cap at lineup on the day of Commencement.

 Latin Honors are awarded to eligible students earning their first baccalaureate degree.
 To be considered for Latin Honors students must complete a minimum of 64 credits in residence at St. Catherine University.
-Latin honors are awarded upon completion of all graduation requirements with the following overall (resident and transfer courses combined) cumulative grade point average:
+Latin honors are awarded upon completion of all graduation requirements with the following institutional grade point average (resident courses only, no transfer courses included):

 for graduation cum laude, a GPA of 3.667